The Becoming of a Mother

-Matrescence is the term that describes the process of a woman becoming a mother as she transitions into motherhood.
+Matrescence is the term used that describes the process a woman goes through as she transitions into becoming a mother.

 Originally coined by Dana Raphael PhD in 1973, (also coined the more commonly used term doula) it is now becoming a hot topic of discussion, and I personally believe, it’s the beginning of a social movement for change.

 You find out you're pregnant and from this day forward you embark upon a new chapter of your life, and you experience the most transformational journey of your life too.

 The mother you is new, and you are yet to discover who she is.
 You are vulnerable, and that's OK.

 This unique and magical period of time deserves much attention, respect, and positive influence.
 You deserve to feel connected and confident so you can flourish and shine in motherhood.